 Over the last decade, RSS feeds have become far less relevant on the modern internet, with many big RSS tools already closed down, including Google RSS Reader, Yahoo Pipes and of course the eBay RSS Feed.
 It’s only a matter of time before other RSS services shut down.
 You might have relied on Auction Request previously and now relying on RSSGround.com now to drive your WP eBay Product Feeds plugin, but you have to ask just how much longer will it remain operating and supporting your workflow.

 Even WP eBay Product Feeds have announced there will be no new features and has been “on its last legs for a while”.

 Plan your migration now, don’t wait until your sites are suddenly failing.

 Another dependency, another failure Point

 By depending on another third-party service, you are baking another potential failure point into your website, on top of whatever plugin you use to display the RSS feed data on your site.
-Whether it’s a company shutting down a server, changing the product features they offer, some downtime or bugs in their feed, it’s going to affect your website, the content you want to serve and your visitors’ experience.
+Whether it’s a company shutting down a server, changing the product features they offer, downtime or bugs in their feed, it will affect your website, the content you want to serve and your visitors’ experience.
 We’ve seen Yahoo Pipes shutdown in 2015, eBay RSS shutdown in 2020, and Auction Request in 2021; RSS Ground is still running, but you have to ask, for how long?